-Over 39,000 downloads!
-No wonder why - everyone needs at least one black dress pizza dough.
+Over 50,000 downloads and no wonder why - everyone needs at least one black dress pizza dough.
 This is one of mine.
 It is great for almost anything you throw at it or on it.
 I use this for Pizza Croissants - another favorite recipe.
 Make this and use it the same day or refrigerate it overnight for a more rustic pizza the next day.

 1 1/2 cups warm water

 1 cup all-purpose flour (unbleached)